 The project involves various teams (accounting, actuarial, solvency and risk control, systems, intervention, accounting policies, etc.), which are responsible for the day-to-day management of the project and for performing the necessary tasks.
-Additionally, a Monitoring Committee has been created, comprising managers from the aforementioned areas, which controls and supervises the progress of the project and has been delegated decision-making capacity.
+Additionally, as part of the definition of the project's governance model, a Monitoring Committee has been created, made up of those responsible for the aforementioned areas, who controls and supervises the evolution of the project and has delegated decision-making capacity.

-The Project Management Committee, led by VidaCaixa in coordination with the Executive Board for Intervention, Capital and Administrative Control of CaixaBank, is the ultimate supervision and decision-making body of the project.
+The Project Management Committee, led by VidaCaixa in coordination with the Executive Board for Intervention, Capital and Administrative Control of CaixaBank, is the ultimate supervision and decisionmaking body of the project.
 It is responsible for taking strategic decisions at the highest level, when necessary, and for liaising with the VidaCaixa and CaixaBank Management Committees.